 Sun wrote a number of ready-to-use Java programs to perform common computer functions and organized those programs into groups it called "packages."
 These packages, which are the application programming interfaces at issue in this appeal, allow programmers to use the prewritten code to build certain functions into their own programs, rather than write their own code to perform those functions from scratch.
 They are shortcuts.
 Sun called the code for a specific operation (function) a "method."
 It defined "classes" so that each class consists of specified methods plus variables and other elements on which the methods operate.
 To organize the classes for users, then, it grouped classes (along with certain related "interfaces") into "packages."
-The parties have not disputed the district court's analogy: Oracle's collection of API packages is like a library, each package is like a bookshelf in the library, each class is like a book on the shelf, and each method is like a how-to chapter in a book.
+The parties have not disputed the district court's analogy: Oracle's collection of API packages is like a library, each package is like a book on the shelf, and each method is like a how-to chapter in a book.